Course Syllabus

 Recommended reading:

-- This Alien Shore (C.S.
+- This Alien Shore Links to an external site.
+(C.S.
 Friedman)

 Great Problem: Artificial General Intelligence (May 13)